Friday, July 16, 2021

 Lots of mushrooms blooming after the rains

 Peebles Island State Park sits just south of Waterford over a cool one-way bridge.
 We hiked the outside loop trail that rims the island.
 We saw several dams and stood at horseshoe falls where the rapids and big rocks churn up the waters.
 The trail was nice; obviously popular and well traveled.
-We saw deer that didn't seem at all bothered by our intrusion into their world.
+Deer passed by that didn't seem at all bothered by our intrusion into their world.

 One way bridge to Peebles Island